frictionlessdata/website/site/introduction/README.md

 ![Audience](/img/introduction/audience.png)

-During our project development we had various collaborations with institutions and indivisuals.
+During our project development we had various collaborations with institutions and individuals.
 We keep track on our [Pilots](/tag/pilot) and [Case Studies](/tag/case-studies) and our community and core members are open to share their experience using our standards and software.
 Generally speaking, you can apply Frictionless almost in every field in which you need to have a deal with data.
 It might be a simple tables validation or complex data pipelines.

 ## Ready for more?
 Keep Going!

 It was a short introduction of the Frictionless Data.
-As the next steps, we reccommend you to start using one of our [Software](/software) projects, get known our [Standards](/standards) or read about other user experience in [Pilots](/tag/pilot) and [Case Studies](/tag/case-studies) sections.
+As the next steps, we recommend you to start using one of our [Software](/software) projects, get known our [Standards](/standards) or read about other user experience in [Pilots](/tag/pilot) and [Case Studies](/tag/case-studies) sections.